 - Pain around the shoulder joint

-- Ecchymoses, or ‘black and blue’ bruising or redness
+- Ecchymoses, or ‘black and blue’ shoulder bruising or redness

-If you have a shoulder contusion you are usually able to raise your arm, but with difficulty.
+If you have a shoulder contusion, you are usually able to raise your arm, but may have some discomfort.

 When to see a doctor

 Although a shoulder contusion doesn’t usually require medical treatment, you may need to see your doctor to make sure that you don’t have a more serious injury.
-Make an appointment if you fall on your shoulder and have swelling and pain that get worse instead of better, have a lot of bruising on your shoulder, or have trouble moving your arm or hand.
+Make an appointment if you fall on your shoulder and have swelling and pain that gets worse instead of better, have a lot of shoulder bruising, or have trouble moving your arm or hand.
+In some cases, hand contusions may occur simultaneously due to bracing during a fall.
 Your doctor will ask you about your injury and your symptoms and examine your arm.
-In order to rule out another injury, your doctor may order an x-ray or MRI to get a better look at the bones and soft tissues of your shoulder.
+In order to rule out another injury, your doctor may order an X-ray or MRI to get a better look at the bones and soft tissues of your shoulder.

 Non-operative treatment